 IndexMedian Q1 2026ConstituentsWeightingUpdate

-BVP Nasdaq Emerging Cloud Index8.0x60-80 cloud + SaaSMarket-cap weightedDaily (FRED: NASDAQEMCLOUD)
+BVP Nasdaq Emerging Cloud Index7.1x avg (6 Jul 2026)60-80 cloud + SaaSMarket-cap weighted; publishes an average, not a medianDaily price level (FRED: NASDAQEMCLOUD)

 Sources: SaaS Capital Index, BVP Cloud Index, Aventis Advisors.
 See our full reconciliation for which index applies to which use case.

 The SaaS Capital Index is the most widely cited reference for “the” public SaaS multiple because it uses an equal-weighted median across the broadest pure-play universe.
-The BVP index runs higher because growth-tilted constituents and market-cap weighting both pull the average up.
-The Aventis number is lower because their constituent universe excludes some of the highest-multiple outliers.
+The BVP figure runs higher because it is an average across growth-tilted, market-cap-weighted constituents, both of which pull the number up.
+After the Q1 2026 re-rating, SaaS Capital (3.2x, June) and Aventis (3.4x, March) independently land within a decimal of each other, which was not the case a year ago.
 None is wrong; they answer different questions.

 SaaS Capital Index